stuart-little/raku-file-directory-bubble/README.md

     <fully-expanded path>/a/b
     <fully-expanded path>/a

-Though again, that only happend with the `--up` flag:
+Though again, that only happens with the `--up` flag.
+Without it you're only deleting *down* the directory tree.

     $ bbrm a/b*/c --dry